quic/gunyah-support-scripts/svm_booting_linux.md

-# Demo Linux Booting on SVM
+# Demo - Linux Booting in a SVM

 To verify Linux booting in SVM, we need the following components: